mnjd/Weboob_accuweather/README.md

 ## Particularities of the module
 Accuweather provides some temperatures and pressures in Fahrenhit (°F) and in inches of mercury (inHg) for American cities.
 For the sake of consistency, all temperatures are given in Celsius (°C) and pressures in hectopascal (hPa).

+Sometimes the minimum temperature on the cards is not available.
+This occurs especially when the forecast concerns the same day as today.
+In this case, the minimum and maximum temperatures correspond to the current temperature and the later is displayed.